List of Stargirl characters: Courtney Whitmore / Stargirl

 Her first day at Blue Valley High is met with obstacles as she makes an enemy of mean girl Cindy Burman and is ostracized to the loser table by Paula Brooks, forced to sit with the talkative Beth Chapel, social outcast Yolanda Montez, and delinquent Rick Harris.
 After standing up for Yolanda against a cruel jock named Henry King Jr. who she shoved into a passing lunch lady, Courtney is dragged away by Principal Anaya Bowin who also scolds Cindy for using a profanity on Courtney in her presence.
 She returns to her new house where Mike has plans with his friends while she is having trouble fitting in.
-Her annoyance over the day and Pat trying to bond with her causes her to snap that he isn't her father.
+Her annoyance over the day and Pat trying to bond with her causes her to snap that he is not her father.
 She runs to the basement where her anger turns to curiosity when she finds boxes of superhero paraphernalia in Pat's things.
 She learns from a series of photographs that Pat was a hero named Stripesey, the famed Starman's sidekick, and a member of the Justice Society of America.
 She also finds a magical staff that glows in her presence.
 When she picks it up, the staff whirs to life and displays its larger-than-life attributes.
 The staff has a mind of its own and takes her on a nightly adventure, where she learns that the staff grants her powers such as flight, cosmic blasts, and allows her to perform gymnastics feats.
 The staff brings her to a drive-in where she once again encounters Henry Jr, this time he is heckling other movie watchers.
 To teach him a lesson she attempts to poke holes in his tires but the staff, wanting more, shoots a cosmic blast at the car causing it to blow up.
 She engages in a fight with Henry and barely wins before flying back to her home.
 She is confronted by a worried Pat who tells her about his life as a sidekick, and that his best friend Starman, Sylvester Pemberton, was murdered during a fight.
 He explains that the staff only ever worked for Starman, prompting Courtney to see a resemblance between her father and Starman.
 Now believing that she is Starman's daughter and that this is her destiny, she convinces Pat to help her be a hero.